awsm-org/awsm/README.md

 	}
 }
 ```

-**Note** that JAWS defines some standard [ AWS CloudFormation parameters](https://github.com/jaws-framework/JAWS/blob/master/docs/project_structure.md#resources-cfjson) that can be used as `"Ref"`s
+Please note that JAWS defines some standard [ AWS CloudFormation parameters](https://github.com/jaws-framework/JAWS/blob/master/docs/project_structure.md#resources-cfjson) that can be used as `"Ref"`s

-Within each resource/action directory is another **awsm.json** which describes either an AWS Lambda configuration,
+Within each resource/lambda directory is another **awsm.json** which describes either an AWS Lambda configuration,
-an API Gateway configuration, or both.  awsm.json files within resource/action directories only need a "lambda" or
+an API Gateway configuration, or both.  `awsm.json` files within resource/action directories need only a "lambda" or
-"apiGateway" property, or both.
+"apiGateway" property (or both).

 ```
 "lambda": {